ItzGuled/pizza-hunt/README.md

 ## Description

-This an appliation that uses a social media structure to share new custom pizza recipes.
+This is an appliation that uses a social media structure to share new custom pizza recipes.
 A user can create their own pizzas using many of the existing toppings or even add their own.
 This app uses a NoSQL database.

 ## Table of Contents
   - [Usage](#Usage)